domichel/fvwm-xdg-menu/README.md

 - The icon theme.
 One icon is my own work, the other are collected from different free icon themes.
 No one single theme is complete toward the additional categories, and I am not a graphical artist.
-  The icons in the FVWM_Xdg theme are coming mostly from the Tangp project, from the hicolor theme and from the Ken Lester's icon theme.
+  The icons in the FVWM_Xdg theme are coming mostly from the Tango project, from the hicolor theme and from the Ken Lester's icon theme ( http://www.five-star.com/icons-htm ).
 It also inherit the Tango and gnome icon themes.

+  Ken Lester's original icons are dual png icons (2 pictures icons).
+It was not possible to implement the 2 pictures of them due to a lack of support of that pixmap format in GNU/Linux.
+However, if you want to see some of them with their 2 pictures, a good alternative to the Amiga OS is to install fvwm-crystal ( http://fvwm-crystal.sourceforge.net ).

 NOTE: